Quasi-lattices of qubits for generating inequivalent multipartite entanglements: Introduction

-To be more specific, it is found that not only the \emph{W}-type, but also the GHZ-type of entanglement is generated during the multi-photon resonance processes, the latter of which is usually much harder to generate.
-Since these two types of entanglements are inequivalent to each other~\cite{dur00,bennett00}, i.e. one cannot obtain one state from the other through local operations with classical communications (LOCC), the ability to generate both without complex quantum gate routines will benefit the development of quantum computers.
-Moreover, it was shown that the mechanism to generate \emph{W}-states becomes faster when the TC-coupling is inhomogeneous~\cite{lopez12}, which verifies from another angle that inhomogeneous coupling facilitates quantum information processing.
-We also note that the discussion here applies equally well to other inhomogeneously coupled systems, such as electron spins~\cite{schliemann02}.
+Since the $W$ and the GHZ states are inequivalent to each other~\cite{dur00,bennett00}, i.e. one cannot obtain one state from the other through local operations with classical communications (LOCC), the ability to generate both in a unified system greatly reduces our reliance on complex quantum gate routines currently employed~\cite{lucero12}.
+Especially, the difficulty in generating GHZ-type entanglement shows the potential of the quasi-lattice structure as a fundamental building block of future quantum information processing devices.
+This peculiar feature of the quasi-lattice can be attributed, following Dicke's notions, to its avoidance of full population inversion because of the asynchronous excitations and thus yielding a higher cooperation among the qubits.
+Consequently, the quasi-lattice receives higher probability in absorbing multiple photons from the resonator, resulting in a more entangled state than it would be achievable with homogeneous coupling.
+Moreover, it was shown that the mechanism to generate \emph{W}-states becomes faster when the coupling is inhomogeneous~\cite{lopez12}, which verifies from another angle that the inhomogeneous coupling of quasi-lattices facilitates entanglement generation.